General Guide for Using WebEx

 At the end of the private portion of the defense when the student would usually be asked to leave the room, the student will exit the meeting.
 When the committee is ready for the student to rejoin the meeting, the Advisor will text the student.

-The GSBS IT Michaels (Michael Valladolid and Michael Orlando) have volunteered to join the student's WebEx defense about 10-15 minutes before it begins to make sure that all is well.
+The GSBS IT support (Michael Valladolid and Michael Orlando) have volunteered to join the student's WebEx defense about 10-15 minutes before it begins to make sure that all is well.
 They’ll stick around for about 5-10 minutes once the defense starts to make sure that things are going smoothly.
 You may also text them during the defense if something happens and you need urgent assistance (Natalie Sirisaengtaksin will be happy to share their cell phone numbers with you beforehand).

-Forms for the Meeting
+Forms for the Defense

 Before the defense, the student will type the preliminary required information into the fillable-PDF results and evaluation forms and send them to the Advisor.